AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLPort/README.md

 AMLPort Class
 =============
-AutomationML 2.1 APIAn AML Port is an AML object that groups a number of interfaces.
+An AML Port is an AML object that groups a number of interfaces.
 An informative overview about the Port concept including examples is provided in A.2.2.
 [IEC 62714-1:2014 8.2 (p.42)

 Inheritance Hierarchy